Turtwiggy/Cplusplus_algorithms/readme.md

-# In Progress
+## In Progress

+--

+## Done for now

 Binary Search Tree
+- Note: use c++ std::map (or std::unordered_map) instead - it's a balanced red-black tree. way better than this.